 Your bank’s approval can serve as a helpful budget gauge as well, says Forward.
 “Banks are really cracking down on who they'll approve.
 In my opinion, they’re preparing you against buying too much house – ≠they just won't approve you.
 I would use a bank’s offer as a guide,” she says.

-If, however, you don’t currently have the best of credit ratings but still want to start your home buying journey, there are a couple of things you can get started on.
+If, however, you don’t have the best of credit ratings but still want to start your home buying journey, there are a couple of things you can get started on.

 One of them is to improve your credit rating by slowly paying off debts while saving for a down payment.
 There’s value to this, apart from the practical consideration of off-loading some debt before taking on a mortgage.